tymiles003/datacollect/README.md

 Frequently Asked Questions
 ---------------------------
 ##### How to install and run
-* Import as GIT project into Eclipse
+* Import as GIT project into Android Studio
-* Import smap version of ODK library as a GIT project
-* Import smap version of playservices as a GIT project
-* Open the properties of ODK1.4_lib and select Java Build Path then the Order and Export Tab
-* Uncheck "Android Private Libraries"
-* Clean the ODK1.4_lib project
 * Select fieldTask and run as an Android application

 Instructions on installing a Smap server can be found in the operations manual [here](http://www.smap.com.au/downloads.shtml)